 Keep your plant out of direct afternoon sun.
 If the polka dot begonia gets too much sun, the leaves can burn and dry out.

-Tip: If you have to choose between a spot for your Begonia Maculata in either full sunlight or somewhere in a darker spot, opt for the low-light spot.
-This
+Tip: If you have to choose between a spot for your Begonia maculata in either full sunlight or somewhere in a darker spot, opt for the low-light spot.
+This plant has a better chance there.

 If you continue your regular watering regime through winter, it will be too much for the plant.
 Don’t drown your plant with good intentions and too much water.